 6. Shopping There are plenty of stores and several supermarkets (though small) as well as open markets in Tarija.
 It’s a big city and you won’t have any problem finding most basic items.

 7. Cameras, batteries, battery chargers, cellphone charger, electric current converter and if you use a digital camera, extra memory cards.
 The electricity in Tarija is 220.
-I recommend a Chargepod6 especially if you plan to share a hostel room as some have very few outlets.
+You'll want something like a Chargepod or similar, especially if you plan to share a hostel room as some have very few outlets.
 I actually recommend this everywhere in Bolivia.

 8. Swimsuit: During the summer months Tarija hotels have some very nice pools.
 There aren’t many natural swimming spots in rivers or lakes.
 The rivers have strong currents and the dam is too dangerous to swim in.

 Tarija is the Southeastern-most department of Bolivia and borders both Argentina and Brazil.
 Many believe Tarija has the prettiest climate in Bolivia.
 At 1924 meters above sea level, its capital city (also called Tarija) is known for its pretty gardens and the climate is prime for wine-making.
 Tarija is famous for its vast vineyards and award-winning wines, made from grapes grown in some of the highest vineyards in the world.

 Temperatures average 77ºF (25ºC) during the summer months (December to March, also the rainy season) and dip to 55ºF (13ºC) during the winter (June to August, also the dry season); however you should prepare for cold evenings.
 Throughout the remainder of the year the weather is pleasant, with warm days and cool nights.
 When it rains it gets very cold at night.